emqx/emqx-docs/en_US/advanced/system-topic.md

 # $SYS - System Topic

-The EMQX Broker periodically publishes its running status, message statistics, client online and offline events to the system topic starting with `$SYS/`.
+EMQX periodically publishes its running status, message statistics, client online and offline events to the system topic starting with `$SYS/`.

-The `$SYS` topic path begins with `$SYS/brokers/{node}/`. `{node}` is the name of the node where the event/message is generated, for example:
+The `$SYS` topic path begins with `$SYS/brokers/{node}/`, where `{node}` is the name of the node where the event/message is generated, for example:

 ```bash
 $SYS/brokers/emqx@127.0.0.1/version